 Average Guest Count for September Weddings

-The average number of wedding guests on the guets list for September weddings is 125, the most of the fall months.
+The average number of wedding guests on the guets list for September weddings is 125.

 Popular Registry Adds for September Weddings